bootique-examples/bootique-jcache-examples/README.md

 Make sure you have the following installed on your machine:

-* Java 11 or newer
+* Java 11 or newer (Hazelcast example requires Java 17 or newer)
 * Maven

 and then checkout the examples code, and proceed to individual examples: